Fatema-almajid/Advanced-Programming/README.md

 ### 4️⃣ Run the Project

-Build and run the so
+Build and run the solution.

  ---